MediScribe/docjet-mobile/code-review.md

 # Code Review: Audio Feature (Refactoring & Testing Update)

 Alright, let's reassess AGAIN.
-We've cleaned up error handling and fixed the lazy `createdAt` timestamp.
-We also attempted comprehensive unit testing.
+We've cleaned up error handling, fixed the lazy `createdAt` timestamp, fixed a state management bug in the presentation layer, and added crucial presentation layer tests.

+**Good News:**
+*   Error handling patterns (Repository/DataSource) are reasonable.
+*   `createdAt` timestamp is accurate (`FileStat.modified`).
-**Good News:** Error handling is solid. `createdAt` is accurate.
-Repository unit tests are passing.
-We have *some* confidence in the core logic flow.
+*   Repository unit tests (mocking DataSource) are passing.
+*   **FIXED:** Addressed a bug in `AudioRecorderCubit` where the recording list state wasn't updated correctly after deletion.
+*   **NEW:** Implemented a comprehensive unit test suite for `AudioRecorderCubit` using `bloc_test`.
+All 18 Cubit tests pass, verifying state transitions and interactions with use cases.
+*   We have *improved* confidence in the Repository and Cubit logic.

+**Bad News:**
-**Bad News:** The core feature (concatenation) is still missing. **CRITICAL:** Unit testing the `AudioLocalDataSourceImpl` hit a fucking wall due to direct dependencies on platform channels (`permission_handler`, `path_provider`) and `dart:io`.
-Numerous tests had to be skipped, leaving significant gaps in coverage for file system interactions and permission logic.
+*   The core feature (concatenation) is still missing.
+*   **CRITICAL:** Unit testing the `AudioLocalDataSourceImpl` remains blocked due to direct dependencies on platform channels (`permission_handler`, `path_provider`) and `dart:io`.
+The **18 skipped tests** in this layer represent a significant gap in coverage for file system interactions and permission logic.
 This isn't acceptable.

 ## Current State & Outstanding Issues (Re-Prioritized):